Digitized-Diasporic-Memory/Memory-Graph/README.md

 # Diasporic Memory Graph

 This interactive network graph is part of the [Digitized Diasporic Memory](diasporamemory.com/) graduate thesis project.
-The present web application, built on top of [Logseq](logseq.com/), contains over 130 audio snippets crowd-sourced from Black people of African-descent living on Turtle Island.
+The present web application, built on top of [Logseq](logseq.com/) and a heavily edited version of the [Bujo themes](https://piotrsss.github.io/logseq-tools/public/#/bujo-themes), contains over 130 audio snippets crowd-sourced from Black people of African-descent living on Turtle Island.
 Participants were invited to respond to each other asynchronously and during a series of synchronous recording sessions.

 Come explore our interactive chain of memories!